 The Inland Rail Scholarships Program provides real-world education opportunities for regional students considering an undergraduate degree at:

-- the University of Southern Queensland (QLD)
+- University of Southern Queensland (QLD)

 - Charles Sturt University (NSW)

-- La Trobe University (VIC)
+- La Trobe University (VIC).

-Our scholarships are a great way to start your career in industries that will directly contribute to the prosperity of your local community.
+Each worth up to $20,000, our scholarships are a great way to start your career in industries that will directly contribute to the prosperity of your local community.

-Indigenous people and those experiencing financial hardship are particularly encouraged to apply.
+First Nations people and those experiencing financial hardship are particularly encouraged to apply.

 Workshops for STEM students and professional development for teachers